 Business records and compliance.
 Sales teams, support teams, and freelancers who conduct substantive conversations over WhatsApp — approvals, agreements, instructions, complaints — often need a readable record of those conversations.
 Voice notes in a business context frequently contain the actual decision or the actual instruction.
 Having those as readable text alongside the surrounding messages means the record is complete and searchable, not partially mute.

 Personal and family archives.
 Long family group chats accumulate years of voice notes from relatives — updates, stories, birthday wishes, directions, check-ins.
-Many of those voice notes are from people whose voices you want to remember.
+Many of those voice notes are from people whose voices you want to remember — if you are preserving a chat with someone who has passed away, the guide to saving a deceased loved one's WhatsApp messages covers that situation with the care it needs.
 Transcribing them into a PDF creates a readable archive that can be searched, printed, and kept alongside photos and written messages.
 The voice notes do not stay as audio forever — device storage gets cleared, WhatsApp accounts get deleted, phones change hands.
 A PDF with the transcripts is a more durable format.

 Accessibility.
 Voice notes are by nature inaccessible to people who are deaf or hard of hearing, or to people who cannot play audio in the environment they are in (commuting, an open-plan office, a meeting).
 A transcript makes the content of a voice note available regardless of hearing ability or audio environment.